-We created the “Women of Gibson Dunn” Initiative to provide women with exposure to client and leadership development opportunities; connections to women leaders both internally and externally; support while on flexible work arrangements to help our women lawyers maintain greater work-life control; and provide assistance in forging a deep connection to the larger community through our engagement with various women organizations across the globe.
-We also expanded our women’s efforts to include Women of Color, LGBT Women and EMEA (Europe, Middle East, and Asia) Women’s Initiatives.
+The “Women of Gibson Dunn” Initiative was developed to provide women with exposure to client and leadership development opportunities; connections to women leaders both internally and externally; support while on flexible work arrangements to help our women lawyers maintain greater work-life control; and provide assistance in forging a deep connection to the larger community through our engagement with various women organizations across the globe.
+We also expanded our women’s efforts to include Women of Color, LGBTQ Women and EMEA (Europe, Middle East, and Asia) Women’s Initiatives.

 Gibson Dunn appreciates the importance of family.
 We have several polices to help our lawyers achieve meaningful work life control, including generous parental leaves, flex-time and reason-blind leaves of absences and a new transitional hours policy that allows returning parents to work on a 75 percent schedule for three months while receiving 100 percent pay.
 Many of our offerings are only available in all of our U.S. offices.
 In our global offices, we follow the country’s respective regulations concerning leave policies, flex-time offerings and accommodations in the workplace.